ennovator09/skyglymps/README.md

-# SkyGlymps - AI Chat Application
+# SkyGlimps: AI-Powered Location Intelligence for Smarter Risk Management

+This AI-powered SaaS application helps organizations assess risk and enhance operational efficiency by delivering actionable, location-specific insights through a generative AI virtual assistant.

+The platform supports storing data for multiple locations and provides real-time environmental conditions—including temperature, humidity, and wind direction.
+Tailored for industries like Logistics, Aviation, and Agriculture, it empowers teams to build accurate risk profiles and make informed decisions backed by intelligent, real-time data.

-A MERN stack application with AI integration, featuring a beautiful UI/UX for chat interactions.
+Developed on MERN stack and OpenAI API, the prototype features a beautiful UI/UX for chat interactions and weather data.

 ## Features

+- OpenAI LLM ```gpt-4o-mini```
 - Modern React frontend with Material-UI
 - Express.js backend with MongoDB integration
 - OpenAI ChatGPT integration